MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 Some teams had a complex domain that required serious upskilling.
 I questioned how much someone learned from the experience in just 3 months.

-## Simple rotation with intentional learning workshops
+## Simple rotation with shared intentional learning workshops

-At one stage we began introducing learning workshops.
-Once a week we would get all the graduates together and go through a fundamental concept.
+Our next adjustment was to introduce learning workshops.
+Once a week we would get all the graduates together an afternoon to go through a fundamental software development concept.
 They would then have a 'synthetic problem' to do on their own to help apply that concept.

+The addition of the weekly workshop helped us form a baseline for where people were at technically.
+One challenge we found with this approach was graduates being able to make time to do the synthetic problems during the week.
+Another challenge was being able to tie up what they were learning in the workshops to the actual work they were doing.

 ## Second structure